Book Chapters

 “Personal reflections on anthropology of and in Iran”

-Conceptualizing Iranian Anthropology: Past and Present Perspectives2010
+Conceptualizing Iranian Anthropology: Past and Present Perspectives, 2010

 In Shahnaz Nadjmabadi (ed.), Oxford and New York, Berghahn, pp. 225-241.